KelvinJPS/mysite/firefox-best-mobile-browser/index.md

 ## customize homepage

 you can customize the home page to only leave what you want.
-I for example remove sponsored shortcuts and stories.
+I for example remove sponsored shortcuts and stories.claude